-Presentable snap of me doing my best to look all authory and knowledgeable - check.
+Snippet of bio... presentable snap of me doing my best to look all authory and knowledgeable...

-That photo is a complete deception.
-As many writers will tell you, books are written in coffee/tear-stained pyjamas, not eyebrow pencil and freshly ironed* clothes.
+The photo is a complete deception I'm afraid.
+As many writers will tell you, the writing gets done in coffee/tear-stained pyjamas, not eyebrow pencil and aspirational writing nooks.

-It all went a bit bonkers after I had a bash at a brilliant writing competition on ITV and my winning debut book turned actual, bona fide bestseller.
-(True story.)
+It all went a bit crazy for me after I had a bash at a writing competition on ITV and my winning debut book turned actual, bona fide bestseller.

-Perfect Strangers will be my fourth (FOURTH!) published title, and the first of a two-book deal with Harper Collins.
+Perfect Strangers was my last published title and the first of a two-book deal with Harper Collins.
 Which is very cool and still a little bit unbelievable.

 Currently, I'm thrashing out my second manuscript for them - my fifth novel in total - as well as dabbling a little in the arena of scriptwriting.